5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- The blockage of drains can affect your day-to-day routine and result in water damage, bad smells, and even health risks.
+- The blockage of drains can affect your daily life and cause flooding, unpleasant smells, and even health issues.

-- The fat, oil and grease buildup can accumulate on the walls of pipes, leading to blockages.
-Do not pour grease down the drain.
-Alternatively, make use of hot water and soap while cleaning dishes.
+- Grease, oil and fat accumulations can stick to the pipes’ walls causing blockages; avoid pouring grease down the drain, or use hot water and soap for cleaning dishes.

-- The roots of trees naturally expand into the ground searching for nutrients which may cause significant damages and blockages to pipes and cause flooding.
-It is important to regularly keep trees in the vicinity of drainage systems by pruning them.
+- The roots of trees naturally expand into the soil to search for nutrients which may cause significant damage to pipes and even completely block them leading to flooding; regularly keep trees in the vicinity of drainage systems by pruning them.

 - Hair

-In this article, we’ll examine five of the most common causes of blocked drains and what you can do to prevent them from happening.
+In this post, we’ll explore five reasons for blocked drains and ways to prevent them from happening.

-Over time tree roots naturally extend themselves into the ground looking for nutrients.
-This means that they grow towards underground pipes.
-Once they are inside the pipes, tree roots could cause significant damage and may completely block them, causing flooding.
-It’s crucial, therefore, if you have trees around to maintain their growth around drainage systems by pruning them on a regular basis.
+As time passes, tree roots naturally extend their roots into the earth in search of nutrients, which leads to them expanding towards underground pipes.
+Once they’re inside, the tree roots could cause significant damage and may completely block them, causing flooding.
+Therefore, it is essential that if are near trees that you maintain their growth around drainage systems by pruning the trees regularly.

 Cause 3: Item that has been thrown away

-It’s not difficult to conclude that flushing items that aren’t biodegradable like wet towels, sanitary wipes and so on. will not cause any major problems in the long run However, if a large amount of these items are put in the toilets, they’ll pile up and push others away, blocking pipes – this can cause unpleasant odors to emanate around toilets/bin areas too!
-Be aware of what needs to be flushed away and what should not (i. it is only toilet paper needs to be flushed).
+It’s not difficult to conclude that flushing biodegradable products such as toilet paper, wet wipes and so on. aren’t likely to cause major issues in the end, but when too many of these items are put down toilets they will resultantly pile up and push others away, which can result in nasty smells emanating around toilets/bin areas too!
+Be aware of what needs to be flushed and which shouldn’t (i. e only toilet papers should be flushed away).

 Additional Information